Roasted Tomato & Mozzarella Caprese

 Ingredients

-• 12 plum tomatoes halved lengthwise, seeds (not cores) removed
+• 12 plum tomatoes halved lengthwise, seeds removed and excess liquid drained.

 • 1/4 cup good olive oil plus more for drizzling